joeyshi12/course-vault/courses/cpsc317/M2/Lecture 8.md

 ---
-course: cpsc317
-topic: AS Organization
 tags:
-  - path-vectors
-  - aggregation
-  - bgp-internals
+  - bgp
-module: 2
-lecture: 8
 ---

 ## Topics

 - Path Vectors
 - Aggregation
 - BGP Internals

 ## Autonomous System (AS)

 - An autonomous system (AS) is a collection of  connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf  of a single administrative entity or domain that  presents a common, clearly defined routing policy to the Internet.
  - A unique ASN is allocated to each AS for use routing.
 The ASN uniquely identifies each network on the Internet.
 -  Until 2007, AS numbers were defined as 16-bit integers, but are now 32-bit numbers (still supporting the old style)

 ## Peering and Transit

-- Peering
-    - Two ISPs pass traffic between each other for their customers
+- Peering: two ISPs pass traffic between each other for their customers
-- Transit
-    - Passing traffic across an AS to get to a different AS
+- Transit: passing traffic across an AS to get to a different AS
 - Stub network, single provider as Internet Gateway

 ## BGP - Path Vector Routing